CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/security.md

 1.  **Disabled** - Default.
 2. Enabled.
 When a device is installed or removed, the system will notify the user during POST.

+!!! info ""
-?> This notice can only be cleared by entering BIOS setup, saving and then exiting.
+    This notice can only be cleared by entering BIOS setup, saving and then exiting.

 | WMI Setting name | Values | Locked by SVP |
 |:---|:---|:---|